motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

 1. EMR default configuration

-    As it turns out, AWS EMR sets up spark options with some predefined values based on type of machine, that we've used in our cluster.
+    As it turns out, AWS EMR sets up spark options with some predefined values based on type of machine, that we have used in our cluster.

     ![figure 9](./img/spark_defaults.png)